-During the year ended December 31, 2015, Messrs.
-Mtshisi, Bullock, Connelly, Gayton, Rayment and Korpan accrued annual retainers of \$75,000, and Mr. Cross accrued an annual retainer of \$135,000.
-Such amounts were earned during fiscal 2015; however, the amounts earned in the fourth quarter of 2015 were paid to the directors in January of 2016.
+During the year ended December 31, 2016, Messrs.
+Mtshisi, Bullock, Gayton, Rayment and Korpan accrued annual base retainers of \$75,000, Mr. Cross accrued an annual base retainer of \$135,000 and Mr. G. Johnson accrued a retainer of \$56,250 for the period from March 15, 2016, when he joined the Board, until December 31, 2016.
+Mr. Connelly accrued a retainer of \$37,500 for the period from January 1, 2016 to June 10, 2016 when he ceased acting as a director.
+Such amounts were earned during fiscal 2016; however the amounts earned in the fourth quarter of 2016 were paid to the applicable directors in January of 2017.

-No meeting fees were paid to the Directors in 2015.
-The chair of each committee received an annual retainer of \$10,000, other than the audit committee chair who received an annual retainer of \$20,000.
-Other than the chair, no additional fees are paid to any of the Directors for committee involvement.
+No meeting fees were paid to the directors in 2016.
+The chair of the Compensation Committee received an annual chair retainer of \$10,000, the chair of the Corporate Governance and Nominating Committee received an annual chair retainer of \$10,000, the chair of the Health, Safety, Environmental, Security, and Social Committee received an annual chair retainer of \$10,000 and the chair of the Audit Committee received an annual chair retainer of \$20,000.
+Other than the foregoing, no additional fees are paid to any of the directors for committee involvement.
 Directors are also reimbursed for transportation and other out-of-pocket expenses reasonably incurred for attendance at Board or committee meetings and in connection with the performance of their duties as directors.
-The Company's Directors are entitled to participate in the Stock Option Plan.
+The Company's directors are entitled to participate in the Stock Option Plan.

-During the year ended December 31, 2015, directors of the Company who are not also Named Executive Officers accrued a total of \$677,500 in annual retainers and the Company granted 750,000 options to purchase common shares of the Company to such Directors.
-As at December 31, 2015, Directors who are not also Named Executive Officers held options to purchase an aggregate of 3,230,000 common shares of the Company, which equates to 0.35% of the Company's issued and outstanding common shares, at exercise prices ranging from \$0.84 to \$12.67 per common share.
+During the year ended December 31, 2016, directors of the Company who are not also Named Executive Officers accrued a total of \$653,750 in annual retainers and the Company granted 750,000 options to purchase common shares of the Company to such directors, which option grants were in relation to fiscal 2015 compensation.
+As at December 31, 2016, directors who are not also Named Executive Officers held options to purchase an aggregate of 3,268,000 common shares of the Company, which equates to 0.34% of the Company's issued and outstanding common shares, at exercise prices ranging from \$0.84 to \$4.87 per common share.